cudoventures/cudos-blast/packages/blast-core/README.md

 blast init --dir /Your/Location/Here
 ```

 The project is now ready to work with the Cudos blockchain.
 It contains sample smart contracts and scripts to deploy or interact.
+The new project's `npm` dependencies are automatically installed.
 > Make sure to initialize a new project in a directory other than the local repository folder, or else `cudos-blast` will break and the repository have to be cloned again.
 > Also, all `blast` commands are designed to be executed from the project root directory.